GoogleCloudPlatform/community/tutorials/db-migration-spanner-handle-increasing-pks/index.md

         --instance=spanner-tgt \
         --ddl='CREATE TABLE signin_log (id STRING(36), employee_email STRING(200), details STRING(500)) PRIMARY KEY (id)'

-**NOTE** You might have noticed that employee_id has been changed to STRING in the above example.
-As discussed previously, this is done so that application can generate UUID keys post migration.
+**NOTE** The employee_id column has been changed to STRING in the above example.
+As mentioned previously, this is done so that application can generate UUID keys post migration.

 ## Setup Middleware (Striim)